NicholasThrom/ts-express-empty/config/secrets/README.md

 # Secrets

-This folder is a place to store things that shouldn't be checked into version control.
+This folder is a place to store things that aren't checked into version control.

 When you clone this repository, you'll notice that `npm run` throws an error telling you to look here.

 To fix these errors, you must create a `secrets.json` file in this folder (i.e. `config/secrets/secrets.js`)

-This file should have the following format:
+This file will have the following format:

 ```json
 {